Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

 5. Sea Turtle Release

-If you’re lucky, you can sometimes join a sea turtle release at Sanur Beach, although it’s not as common as the one at Kuta.
+If you’re lucky, you can sometimes join a sea turtle release at Sanur Beach, although it’s not as common as the turtle release at Kuta Beach.

 6. Sanur Beach Clubs

-The Sanur area isn’t really known for beach clubs (yet), but a few good ones have started to pop up, and some of the nice Bali beachfront hotels also offer day passes to walk in visitors.
+The Sanur area isn’t really known for beach clubs (yet), but a few good ones have started to pop up, and some of the nice Bali beachfront hotels also offer pool day passes to walk in customers at their restaurants.

 After you pay the entrance fee, you get a food and beverage credit along with access to a pool, playground, and beachfront lounge with WiFi and sunbeds.